XmYx/ainodes-pyside/README.md

 To install, please use the installer repository at: https://github.com/XmYx/ainodes-installer

-just Download or git clone
+just Download or git clone from https://github.com/XmYx/ainodes-installer
 - run start.bat
 - press install all
 - restart launcher